ionStici/react/react/context.md

 function useData() {
   const context = useContext(DataContext);
   if (context === undefined)
-    throw new Error("Data Context was used outside of the PostProvider");
+    throw new Error("DataContext was used outside of the PostProvider");
   return context;
 }